barnabycolby/MMM-Carousel/README.md

 #### ignoreModules
 Type: `String array` Default value: `[]`

 A list of module names whom should not be considered as part of the carousel.
-For example, the `alert` module should be able to display the a notification at any time, by ignoring it we can prevent the plugin from hiding any notifications.
+For example, the `alert` module should be able to display a notification at any time, by ignoring it we can prevent the plugin from hiding any notifications.

 #### transitionInterval
 Type: `Integer` Default value: `10000`